 Beta Beta Beta

-Membership in the Augsburg chapter of this national biology honor society is open to students who have completed at least one upper division biology course and have a GPA of 3.0 in biology.
+Membership in the Augsburg chapter of this national biology honor society is open to students who have completed at least three semester courses in Biology, including at least one 200-level or higher biology course at Augsburg University.
+Students must have a GPA of 3.0 in biology.

 Cooperative Education and Service-Learning